axelmuller/100-days-of-code/log.md

 *Thoughts:* pandas has great tools to work with time series. however grouping by hours and a column yields a df with two indices.
 That in turn makes plotting with bokeh difficult.

+### Day 10: 05/30/2020

+*Today's Progress: More timeseries.
+Slowly getting the data in a shape I need to.

+*Thoughts:* I need to apply what I learned to my data and think about what is needed to complete the project.